The Beatles' Christmas records: 1969: The Beatles Seventh Christmas Record

 The final Beatles Christmas offering was also recorded separately, as the band had effectively split by this point.
 It features an extensive visit with Lennon and his wife Yoko at their Tittenhurst Park estate, where they play "what will Santa bring me?" games.
-Harrison and Ringo Starr appear only briefly, the latter to publicise his recent film, The Magic Christian.
+George Harrison and Ringo Starr appear only briefly, the latter to publicise his recent film, The Magic Christian.
 McCartney sings his original ad-lib, "This is to Wish You a Merry, Merry Christmas."
 Starting at 1:30, at the tail-end of Starr's song, the guitar solos from "The End" are heard, followed by Ono interviewing Lennon.

 For the only time, the North American and UK album sleeve jackets were identical.
 The North American version of the flexi-disc had an elaborate collage of the Beatles' faces on it (drawn by Ringo), while the rear album sleeve contained stick-figure scribbles made by his son, Zak Starkey.

 Aftermath

 Reissues

-In December 1970, in the wake of the band's break-up, the UK fan-club sent out a compilation LP of all seven of the Beatles' Christmas recordings, entitled From Them to You.
+In December 1970, in the wake of the band's break-up, the UK fan-club sent out a compilation LP of all seven of the Beatles' Christmas recordings, entitled From Then to You.
 The master tapes having been mislaid, the LP was mastered from copies of the original flexi discs.
 In the US, the seven messages were issued as The Beatles Christmas Album sent out by the fan-club around springtime 1971.
 It was the first time the 1964 and 1965 messages had been made available in the US.
 With no new recording, the LP served to remind that the Beatles were no more, but had the advantage of durability over the original flexi discs.